sanjaysanjel019/Natours/README.md

 ### A little code snippet

-We will be writing modular CSS Code which will be easier to read, edit and maintain.
+We will be writing modular CSS Code which will be easier to read, edit and maintain Furthermore, we'll be cretaing two more projets with SASS.
 The static web-page will be hosted to Heroko soon....